 Fiber absorbs water as it moves through your digestive tract and essentially “gels” and expands in your stomach to increase feelings of fullness and satiety.
 Just like fat, fiber also slows down the rate of gastric emptying.

-You can increase your fiber intake by consuming fibrous vegetables and fruits, as well as other high fiber food sources like oatmeal, potatoes, whole grains, barley, nuts and seeds.
+You can increase your fiber intake by consuming fibrous vegetables and fruits, as well as other high fiber food sources such as oatmeal, potatoes, whole grains, barley, nuts, and seeds.